imsky/pull-review/README.md

 #### review_path_assignments

-A map of lists, where the keys are [minimatch](https://github.com/isaacs/minimatch) (glob) patterns, and the lists include the users to assign.
+A map of lists, where the keys are [minimatch](https://github.com/isaacs/minimatch) (glob) patterns, and the lists include the users to assign. **Note:** order is important.
 Example:

 ```yaml